TheGex777/TheGex777/README.md

 :technologist: About Me:

-:telescope: I'm a beginner developer, OSINT investigator, and hacker all in one package.
-I'm very familiar with Linux distros and FOSS.
+:telescope: I'm a beginner developer, OSINT investigator, and CTF master all in one package.

 :seedling: Currently learning React Native.

+:zap: Rooted over 100 HacktheBox Machines.